plone/training/export_code.rst

     .. code-block:: bash

         $ cd src
-        $ ../bin/mrbob -O collective.behavior.myfeature bobtemplates:plone_addon
+        $ ../bin/mrbob -O collective.behavior.myfeature bobtemplates:plone_add-on

-    Many packages that are part of Plone and some addons use a nested namespace such as ``plone.app.contenttypes``.
+    Many packages that are part of Plone and some add-ons use a nested namespace such as ``plone.app.contenttypes``.

 Exercise 2